 These may sound complicated but with a proper understanding of the data mining mechanics and techniques, you can get the best benefits you have never experienced before.

 Linking of data from different branches

 With data mining, it is now easier to connect with other units, agencies, and branches to get the information needed.
 For example, the FBI and the CIA may have different databases but these two agencies can link together in order to acquire the needed results such as in pursuing a criminal or in identifying fraud.
 The only problem with linkages is the differing structure and formats of their databases.
-It is therefore necessary to coordinate with each other and make use of similar of the same templates.
+It is, therefore, necessary to coordinate with each other and make use of similar and the same templates.

 This dynamic concept of data mining has indeed become so broad and yet so specific.
 Understanding all these may appear overwhelming at first especially that it makes use of unfamiliar terms for processes.
 However, time spent learning its mechanisms and applying its processes cannot be compared to the enormous benefits it will bring you.
 Whatever your field of expertise is, whether it is business, research, social causes, nonprofit civic organizations, and others, you can greatly benefit from the blessings of data mining.

 If there is any negative issue about data mining, it can be about the usual problems of data collection and storage such as plagiarism, intellectual property rights, and the like.

 Such problems have already been dealt with by the government, so the same solutions can be applied to the use of data mining.
 Therefore, it is necessary for every data miner to be cautious and responsible while enjoying its benefits.

 There should be a balance in everything; thus, the risks must be faced with ready weapons of accountability and objectivity.